fbaligand/kibana-enhanced-table/README.md

 [search(str, regexp)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/search)   | Executes a search for a match between a regular expression on 'str' String.
 Returns the index of the first match or -1 if not found.
 [sort(array\[, compareFunction\])](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort)   | Sorts the elements of an array in place and returns the sorted array.
 A compare function can be provided to customize the sort order.
 Example for an array of numbers: `comparator(a, b) = a - b; sort(col0, comparator)`
-[substring(str, indexStart\[, indexEnd\])](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/substring)   | Returns the part of the string between the start and end indexes, or to the end of the string (if no index end is provided).
+[substring(str, indexStart\[, indexEnd\])](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/substring)   | Returns the part of the string between the start and end indexes, or to the end of the string (if no index end is provided). sumSplitCols   | Returns the sum of all split column values (only if 'Split cols' bucket is used).
 [toLowerCase(str)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/toLowerCase)   | Returns the calling string value converted to lowercase.
 [toUpperCase(str)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/toUpperCase)   | Returns the calling string value converted to uppercase.
 [trim(str)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/trim)   | Removes whitespace from both ends of a string.